 - Strain and serve.

-Durso likes to toss boiled broccoli with pasta and lemon cream sauce.
+Durso likes to toss boiled broccoli into pasta coasted with a lemon cream sauce.

 How to roast broccoli

 - Preheat an oven to 400 degrees.